 Is Your Organization Agile?

-Before scaling agile, you need a clear understanding of your current state.
+Before scaling Agile, you need a clear understanding of your current state.
 Some key questions to ask are:

 - Where is agile being used in the organization?